-Connected Apps allow non-Salesforce apps to do stuff on behalf of a Salesforce user.
+Connected Apps allow non-Salesforce apps to act on behalf of a Salesforce user.
 For example:

 - Send your user information to another system with a single click.

 - Allow another system to send information into your Salesforce API.

 They are a policy how to “borrow” a Session ID for specific uses.

 Must a Connected App always be used for authorization?

 No. A few cases involve authorization with no Connected App: